What is the difference between polypropylene and polyester straps?

 - Green label — polyamide (PA).

-- The water test (when there is no label)
+2. The water test (when there is no label)

 Polypropylene is lighter than water and will not sink — its density is around 0.90 g/cm³.
 Polyester is denser than water (around 1.38 g/cm³) and goes straight to the bottom.
-Drop an offcut of webbing into a bucket of water: floats — polypropylene; sinks — polyester or polyamide.
+So drop an offcut of webbing into a bucket of water: floats — polypropylene; sinks — polyester or polyamide.
 Rough, but in the field it tells “packaging” material from “lashing” material instantly.

-Choose polyester if
+Choose polyester if:

 - You are securing cargo for road transport in the EU and must comply with EN 12195-2.